Wainggan/website/_posts/2023-2-24-imposterSort.md

 ## improvement

-one flaw with the algorithm is that it creates a new array, which can be quite slow. we can fix this is by doing the sort "in-place".
+one flaw with the algorithm is that it creates a new array and repopulates it, which can be quite slow. this is actually often a big bottle neck with other sorting algorithms. we can fix this is by doing the sort "in-place".

 here's what I came up with:
 ```